On Unfolded Approach To Off-Shell Supersymmetric Models: Unfolded Wess-Zumino model revisited

-determines an unfolded off-shell anti-chiral supermultiplet.
-This ``degeneracy'' of unfolded equations for chiral and anti-chiral supermultiplets becomes manifest only after unifying two scalars of the Wess\textendash Zumino model into a single module $\Phi$ and is not seen in the ``standard'' formulation \eqref{WZ_eq_tens_1}-\eqref{WZ_eq_tens_3} of \cite{susnf1} or its spinorial version \eqref{WZ_eq_1}-\eqref{WZ_eq_3}, where two supermultiplets are related by non-invariant complex conjugation.
+This ``degeneracy'' of the unfolded equations \eqref{WZ_compact_1}-\eqref{WZ_compact_2} for chiral and anti-chiral supermultiplets (i.e. that they look completely the same) becomes manifest only after unifying two scalars of the Wess--Zumino model into a single module $\Phi$ and is not seen in the ``standard'' unfolded formulation \eqref{WZ_eq_tens_1}-\eqref{WZ_eq_tens_3} of \citep{susnf1} or its spinorial version \eqref{WZ_eq_1}-\eqref{WZ_eq_3}, where two supermultiplets are related by non-invariant (i.e. changing the form of equations) complex conjugation.
 The main ingredient is $p$-variable, which allows one to unite two bosonic fields: in a non-supersymmetric situation bosonic modules depend only on $p^{2}$ which, as is seen e.g. from \eqref{scal_off_module}, \eqref{scal_desc_off}, encodes descendants containing kinetic operators acting on the primary field; on the other hand, fermions depend on all powers of $p$, because their kinetic operators are of the first order and change the type of the spinors.
-In non-manifestly-supersymmetric reduction of \eqref{WZ_compact_1}-\eqref{WZ_compact_2} which arises from putting all gravitino 1-forms $\psi$ and $\bar{\psi}$ to zero, $p$-odd and $p$-even terms in $\Phi$ become completely disentangled \textendash{} $\Phi$ divides into independent modules $C$ and $F$, and the question of their relative $p$-parity becomes inessential.
+In non-manifestly-supersymmetric reduction of \eqref{WZ_compact_1}-\eqref{WZ_compact_2} which arises from putting all gravitino 1-forms $\psi$ and $\bar{\psi}$ to zero, $p$-odd and $p$-even terms in $\Phi$ become completely disentangled -- $\Phi$ divides into independent modules $C$ and $F$, and the question of their relative $p$-parity becomes inessential.
 But in the supersymmetric system non-zero $\psi$ and $\bar{\psi}$ non-trivially intertwine $p$-odd and $p$-even parts of $\Phi$.

+Let us also stress that the unification of two scalars and the resulting degeneracy of the unfolded equations is not easy to explain in terms of the standard Lagrangian formulation.
+The reason behind this is that, as mentioned at the end of Subsection \ref{subsec:Scalar-field}, $p^{2}$ in some sense is conjugate to the wave operator, so that odd $p$-powers of the bosonic field $\Phi$ do not allow a simple interpretation.